yunji0387/devops-note/notes/testing_overview.md

 <summary><b>(click to expand/hide)</b></summary>
 <!-- MarkdownTOC -->

-# Summary of Video on the Importance of Testing in Software Development
+# Importance of Testing in Software Development

 ## Importance of Testing
 - **Quote by Scott Ambler:** "If it's worth building, it's worth testing.
 If it's not worth testing, why are you wasting your time working on it?"